Personal-CS50-WEB/E-commerce/README.md

 - User: Can browse products, add products to cart, place orders, leave comments and likes on products.
 - Admin: In addition to user functionalities, can add, remove, and update products.
-- Manager: In addition to admin functionalities, can add and remove admin users.
+- Manager: In addition to user functionalities, can add and remove admin users.

 ### API Endpoints
 The following API endpoints are available in the application: